 Anyway, in this blog post I’m going to explain to you these quality management processes, and I hope it will help you understand these terms better.

-This is an important concept for you to understand from a PMP exam point of view.
-You may see a few questions in your exam about this topic.
+This is an important concept and you may see a few questions in your PMP exam about this topic.

 Please note: there is another process, “verify scope”, which is often confused with quality assurance and quality control.
 Therefore, I have written another blog post on quality control and verify scope to explain it as well.